gjpelletier/PyOAE/README.md

 - Root-finding method to solve for the OAE treatment needed to restore any carbonate system variable (e.g. TA-DIC, CO3--, pH, Ωar, etc.) to pre-industrial conditions in the coastal California Current Ecosystem.
 This notebook can also be used to solve for any other location in the global oceans
 - Calculation of the maximum hypothetical OAE efficiency ηmax (etamax) for any assumed addition of alkalinity.
 The ηmax is a dimensionless quantity that is the hypothetical maximum potential CDR (umol/kg) divided by the amount of added alkalinity (umol/kg).

 The PyOAE package requires that you have already installed numpy, scipy, and PyCO2SYS packages.
-We also recommend that you have installed xarray, cartopy, and matplotlib to analyze and plot maps using from input data from netcdf files.
+We also recommend that you have installed xarray, cartopy, and matplotlib to analyze and plot maps using data from netcdf files.

 # Installation for Python or Jupyter Notebook